EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 ## Exercise 5: Change a site address

-1. [Change the address of site](#task-1-change-the-address-of-a-site) SharePoint Project from SharePointproject to SharePoint-project
+1. [Change the address of site](#task-1-change-the-address-of-a-site) SharePoint playground from PlaygroundSite to SharePoint-playground
 1. [Verify automatic redirection](#task-2-verify-automatic-redirection) from the old address to the new address

 ### Task 1: Change the address of a site